aiguy110/mj_pdf_reader/README.md

 - [x] Supports new versions of Android
 - [x] Removed the Bottom Bar & placed its options in the action menu.
 - [x] Changed the Default Theme to the Material theme.
-- [ ] (Disabled this temporarily) App's light / dark theme follows phone's theme.
+- [x] App's light / dark theme follows phone's theme.
+(You've to enable this option, disabled by default due to https://github.com/barteksc/AndroidPdfViewer/issues/914)
 - [x] A Shortcut to switch the theme for the app and PDF in the action menu.
 - [x] Placed the toggle full screen button in the top bar.
 - [x] True full screen mode